kaseypocius/MUMT-307-ShimmeringPeaks/docs/how.md

 The nature of the mono - stereo reverb is also quite important to the character of the Shimmer Peaks, as both pitch shifted feedback signals will feed into both pitch shifters, distributed by the early & late reflection systems.
 Additionally, the pitch shifting algorithm extend outside of the typical one octave range, which when paired with the resonator bank, can be used to easily create effects ranging from spring reverb like to lush sub bass pads and beyond.

 <h2> A closer look at the code </h2>
-Lets let a step by step look at how the code works.
+Lets let a step by step look at how the DSP portion code works.
 We'll be using the JCRev version as an Example
 <br>

 ```